• Skip to main content

 Taupo

-While not yet as popular among travellers as Rotorua, Taupo is a destination on an upward trajectory.
+While not yet as popular among travellers as Rotorua, Taupo is on an upward trajectory.
 It’s becoming one of the coolest towns on North Island for chillin’ out, thanks to a burgeoning hip eating, drinking & accommodation scene.

 Ready to plan your trip to Taupo?
 Here are a few travel resources…